uchicago-cs/cmsc22000/website/content/labs/lab1.md

   cd cs220
   ```

-* Inside that folder, create a file called `README.md` with your full name.
+* Inside that folder, create a file called `README.md` and add your full name to the file.

 * On your repository's GitHub page, right under "Quick setup — if you’ve done this kind of thing before" there is a URL field with two buttons: HTTPS and SSH.
 Make sure to change this to "HTTPS".

 Now, from inside your CMSC 22000 directory, run the commands that appear under "...or create a new repository on the command line" *except* the first one (the one that starts with `echo`).

-*Note: If any commands asks you to enter a username and password, just enter your GitHub username and password* (do not enter your CNetID and password)
+*Note: If any commands asks you to enter a username and password, just enter your GitHub username and password* (do not enter your CNetID and password) If you're using two-factor authentication in GitHub, you'll actually have to provide an "authentication token" instead of your password (you can find instructions on how to do this [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))

 Don't worry about what each individual command does; we will be seeing what most of these commands do in this lab.
 However, if you encounter any error messages, please make sure to let us know.